 Making reservations to ride the train to the wilderness is easy.
 Trains run daily, with wilderness access available during summer months.
 Call the Durango and Silverton Narrow Gauge Railroad at 1-888-872-4607 to book and make your reservation.
 Please be aware that reservations can only be made from Durango and Silverton originations.
 Make sure everyone in your party books the train together.

 Parking for the train is available in Durango and Silverton.
-In Durango, parking is $8 per day for cars and $10 per day for RVs.
+Parking in Durango is $8 per day for cars and $10 per day for RVs.
 Parking is available at the Silverton Depot at no charge.
 Depending on where you plan to board the train, plan ahead and determine which parking option meets your needs best.

 Boarding the Train